jantman/blog/content/2007/12/tech-updates.md

-Another possibility is separate files per "class" of password, such as one for root accounts, one for user accounts, one for web sites, etc. with different encryption strength for each class (speed may be an issue for en/decrypting large files on small devices like phones.
+Another possibility is separate files per "class" of password, such as one for root accounts, one for user accounts, one for web sites, etc. with different encryption strength for each class (speed may be an issue for en/decrypting large files on small devices like phones).

 In terms of the program, ideally I'd have a graphical client for my phone (Treo or Blackberry) probably written in Java, a graphical client